 You may need some help to hold up the paneling as you mount it.
 My 16 year old son was the prefect guy for the project.

 If you mess up the mount, you can slowly pull off the piece, be careful to not bed or crack the paneling.
 If the nails pull through and stick in the wall, you can pull them out with pliers.
 I had to do this twice!

 If needed you will add a piece of edging to your corner.
 There are many different styles to choose from at The Home Depot.
 Cut to your needed length and use your nail gun to apply.

 You will grab some spackling.
 Add it into your holes where the nails went.
 You can also use it to cover any lines you do not want to see.
 I use my finger for this, and then you must let it dry fully.
 Once dry you will gently sand off the extra spackling.

 You will use your original paint to cover the spackling to match your wall.

 This makes all the edges look smooth as well as protects them from bending or peeling off.
 We use a screw to insert inside the open hole to prevent drying when not in use.

 Slowly press the handle to release the caulking.
 Once finished it will still push out so I used paper towels to clean up extra mess.
 You DO NOT want this on your carpet.
 Spackling will wipe out – caulking will not.
 Protect the carpet with plastic if you are worried.

 I like to use my finger once the caulking is added on to mesh it into the corners.
 But you can also you a caulking edger.

 Once that is dry your wall is ready to go!
-Such a great facelift.
+This Faux Brick Accent Wall was such a great facelift.
 Now we just need to get the ladder painted!